About Stanford Drupal Camp

 The Stanford Drupal Camp is a two-day event to discuss and learn about Drupal, an open-source content management system that powers thousands of websites at Stanford, and millions of websites beyond.

-In its sixth year, the Stanford Drupal Camp emphasizes introductory sessions for beginners, as well as use cases of Drupal in higher education.
-Those new to Drupal will be particularly interested in the events on Friday, whereas experienced Drupallers (yes, we spell it with two "L"s at Stanford) may be more interested in Saturday's program.
+This year, the Stanford Drupal Camp emphasizes introductory sessions focused on content strategy as well as thought-provoking sessions for researchers in academia.
+Those new to Drupal and Content Strategy will be particularly interested in the events on Friday, whereas experienced Drupallers (yes, we spell it with two "L"s at Stanford) may be more interested in Saturday's program.

 There are many reasons to attend Stanford Drupal Camp, but in particular, we try to tailor our camp to both an on- and off- campus community.
 We will have specific tracks and sessions geared to Stanford community members who are working with Drupal or just needing to learn more about Drupal.
 We will also have a lot of sessions for those new to Drupal, and advanced sessions as well.
 We will also be sharing some specific case studies about what Stanford is doing with Drupal.